gnafit/gna/doc/source/tutorial/plotting_1d.rst

 Overlapping histograms
 """"""""""""""""""""""

 Both plotting methods may be used for plotting multiple histograms.

+Line plots
+''''''''''

 Multiple `plot_hist()` are plotted as regular plots.

 .. literalinclude:: ../../../macro/tutorial/basic/08_hists_plot.py
     :linenos: